Subgeometrically ergodic autoregressions with autoregressive conditional heteroskedasticity: Subgeometric ergodicity at a polynomial rate

 bound the conditional expectations on the right hand side of (\ref{Cond exp V(y_1)}), and express these bounds in a way which conforms to inequality (\ref{Drift condition}) with the function $\phi$ satisfying the conditions required in Condition D. These considerations, combined with the checking of some additional technical conditions, lead to the following theorem (the proof can be found in the Appendix). \begin{thm} Consider the Markov chain $\boldsymbol{y}_{t}$ defined in (\ref{Companion form 2}).
 Suppose that Assumptions 1\textendash 4 hold and that $V(\boldsymbol{x})$ is as in (\ref{Eq V(x)}).
 Then $\boldsymbol{y}_{t}$ is ($f,r$)-ergodic with the polynomial convergence rate $r(n)=n^{\delta-1}$ and the function $f$ given by $f(\boldsymbol{x})=V(\boldsymbol{x})^{1-\delta\rho/2s_{0}}$; this result holds for any choice of $\delta\in[1,2s_{0}/\rho]$ and for some (small enough) $s_{1}>0$ and some (large enough) $s_{2}>0$. \end{thm} Theorem 1 provides the first subgeometric ergodicity results for autoregressions with autoregressive conditional heteroskedasticity.
 In this theorem, the convergence rate $r(n)$ shows the speed at which the $n$-step transition probability measures of the process $\boldsymbol{y}_{t}$ converge to the stationary probability measure.
 Due to the polynomial convergence rate we therefore call the process $\boldsymbol{y}_{t}$ polynomially ergodic.
-The choice of $\delta$ in Theorem 1 allows for a trade-off between the rate of convergence and the size of the $f$-norm.
-Theorem 1 also implies that the process $\boldsymbol{y}_{t}$ is $\beta$-mixing (and hence $\alpha$-mixing) and the rate at which $\beta$-mixing coefficients decay is given by the fastest convergence rate, that is, $\lim_{n\rightarrow\infty}n^{2s_{0}/\rho-1}\beta(n)=0$.
-A further corollary of Theorem 1 is that the stationary distribution of $\boldsymbol{y}_{t}$ has finite moments up to order $2s_{0}-\rho$.
-(For details of these results, see \citealp[Sec 2]{meitz2022subgear}.)
-It may also be clarifying to note that when $p=1$, model (\ref{NLAR}) reduces to $y_{t}=g(y_{t-1})+\sigma_{t}\varepsilon_{t}$ and the function $V$ in (\ref{Eq V(x)}) becomes $V(\boldsymbol{x})=1+|x_{1}|^{2s_{0}}+s_{2}\lVert\boldsymbol{\xi}(\boldsymbol{x})\rVert_{\bullet}^{bs_{0}}$.
+Note also that the choice of $\delta$ in Theorem 1 allows for a trade-off between the rate of convergence and the size of the $f$-norm.